English

 If painful swallowing persists for more than a few days, worsens, or is accompanied by difficulty breathing, severe throat pain, chest pain, fever, or vomiting blood, seek medical attention promptly to assess for underlying causes such as infections, inflammation, or structural abnormalities in the throat or oesophagus.

 Painful swallowing, or odynophagia, can be a distressing symptom with various potential causes.
 It is essential to seek medical evaluation and diagnosis if you experience persistent or worsening symptoms.
 Early identification and appropriate treatment are key to managing the condition and preventing complications.
-If you or someone you know is experiencing painful swallowing, consult a healthcare professional for a thorough assessment and personalised treatment plan.
+If you or someone you know is experiencing painful swallowing, consult a for an ENT specialist for the assessment and personalised treatment plan.

 FAQs